ivankoop/dart-api-scraper/README.md

 # Dart api scraper

-A simple multi threaded api scraper build with dart.
+A simple Multithreaded api scraper build with dart.

 ## For better performance run the compiled file 😈
 ```